Ohio’s Teen Driver’s License and Insurance Requirements

 After the first 12 months, the driver can't drive between 1 a.m. and 5 a.m. unless accompanied by a parent.
 The same exceptions exist if the teen has documentation that he or she is driving to or from a work, school, or religious activity.

-Violation of the license restrictions is a minor misdemeanor.
+Violations of the license restrictions are minor misdemeanors.
 For violators under 17 years old, the court can restrict the teen to drive only with parental supervision for up to six months or until the teen turns 17 years old (whichever comes first).
 A second offense can result in the termination of the probationary license altogether.
-Violation of the cellphone ban will result in a $150 fine and a 60-day license suspension.

 Minors who have been adjudicated as "unruly or delinquent" are prohibited from obtaining a probationary license.

+Minimum insurance coverage.
 Before any driver can operate a vehicle in Ohio, the vehicle must be properly insured.
 Ohio requires a minimum liability policy of $25,000 bodily injury per person, $50,000 bodily injury per accident, and $25,000 property damage per accident.
+(Ohio Rev. Code Ann. § 4509.01 (2024).)

+Penalties for driving without insurance.
 Failure to show proof of valid insurance results in suspension of the driver's license, license plate, and registration until proof of insurance is shown and all fees are paid.
-For a first offense, the driver must also pay a $100 license reinstatement fee.
+For a first offense, the driver must also pay a $40 license reinstatement fee.
 A second offense within five years carries a $300 reinstatement fee and a minimum one-year driver's license suspension.
 A third offense in five years will result in a $600 reinstatement fee and a minimum two-year license suspension.
+(Ohio Rev. Code Ann. § 4509.101 (2024).)

 Get Professional Help